amaury1093/react-mapbox-gl-draw/README.md

 - `styles`, Array\<Object\>: An array of map style objects.
 By default, Draw provides a map style for you.
 To learn about overriding styles, see the [Styling Draw](#styling-draw) section below.
 - `modes`, Object: over ride the default modes with your own. `MapboxDraw.modes` can be used to see the default values.
 More information on custom modes [can be found here](https://github.com/mapbox/mapbox-gl-draw/blob/master/docs/MODES.md).
 - `defaultMode`, String (default: `'simple_select'`): the mode (from `modes`) that user will first land in.
+- `position`, String (default: `'top-left'`): the position of the draw controls on the map.

+### Draw Events passed as props
+Should be functions that receive event data - See mapbox-gl-draw documentantion

+- onDrawCreate
+- onDrawDelete
+- onDrawUpdate
+- onDrawCombine
+- onDrawUncombine
+- onDrawSelectionChange
+- onDrawModeChange
+- onDrawRender
+- onDrawActionable

 To learn more about `mapbox-gl-draw`: https://github.com/mapbox/mapbox-gl-draw/blob/master/docs/API.md